-Under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA), it is illegal to discriminate in any aspect of employment.
+Under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), Americans with Disabilities Act Amendments Act (ADAAA), and the Age Discrimination in Employment Act (ADEA), it is illegal to discriminate in any aspect of employment.

 As Human Resources professionals, we have an important role in creating an environment where diversity is valued.
 We are responsible for monitoring and ensuring the integration of diversity in our workplaces.
 By doing so, we will witness strengthened workplaces, enhanced employee productivity and reduced litigation risks.